SGSMI.ORG

 You should do the following things before you come.
 Volunteers at a family history center near you can help you with these steps.

-Organize Your Materials
+1. Organize Your Materials

-Gather together information you have about your family.
-Talk to other family members and get copies of their information.
-Use a genealogy program like Personal Ancestral File to record information about your ancestors.
+FamilySearch, RootsMagic, Ancestral Quest, Gramps, and Legacy Family Tree, to record information about your ancestors.
 Organize historical records (like birth certificates, marriage licenses, etc.) of your family by family group (such as a husband and wife and their children) or surname to make it easy for you to find the records.

-See What’s Already Been Done
+2. See What’s Already Been Done

-Decide What You Want to Learn
+3. Decide What You Want to Learn

 Decide which ancestor or family you want to learn more about.
 What specific questions would you like to know?
 Who are the parents of Warren Dodge?
 When did Frank Barnes die?
 Who are the children of Sarah Brewster and Thomas Barnes?
 Here are three important pointers: